 Professor Nirmalie Wiratunga email@example.com

-Purpose - Recommender system approaches such as collaborative and content-based filtering rely on user ratings and product descriptions to recommend products.
-More recently, recommender system research has focused on exploiting knowledge from user-generated content such as product reviews to enhance recommendation performance.
-In this work, we show that the performance of a recommender system can be enhanced by integrating explicit knowledge extracted from product reviews with implicit knowledge extracted from analysis of consumer's purchase behaviour.
-Design/methodology/approach - We introduce a sentiment and preference-guided strategy for product recommendation by integrating not only explicit, user-generated and sentiment-rich content but also implicit knowledge gleaned from users' product purchase preferences.
+Purpose: Recommender system approaches such as collaborative and content-based filtering rely on user ratings and product descriptions to recommend products.
+More recently, recommender system research has focussed on exploiting knowledge from user-generated content such as product reviews to enhance recommendation performance.
+The purpose of this paper is to show that the performance of a recommender system can be enhanced by integrating explicit knowledge extracted from product reviews with implicit knowledge extracted from analysis of consumer’s purchase behaviour.
+Design/methodology/approach: The authors introduce a sentiment and preference-guided strategy for product recommendation by integrating not only explicit, user-generated and sentiment-rich content but also implicit knowledge gleaned from users’ product purchase preferences.
 Integration of both of these knowledge sources helps to model sentiment over a set of product aspects.
-We show how established dimensionality reduction and feature weighting approaches from text classification can be adopted to weight and select an optimal subset of aspects for recommendation tasks.
-We compare our proposed approach against several baseline methods as well as the state-of-the-art Better method, which recommends products that are superior to a query product.
-Findings - Evaluation results from seven different product categories show that aspect weighting and selection significantly improves state-of-the-art recommendation approaches.
-Research limitations/implications - The proposed approach recommends products by analysing user sentiment on product aspects.
+The authors show how established dimensionality reduction and feature weighting approaches from text classification can be adopted to weight and select an optimal subset of aspects for recommendation tasks.
+The authors compare the proposed approach against several baseline methods as well as the state-of-the-art better method, which recommends products that are superior to a query product.
+Findings: Evaluation results from seven different product categories show that aspect weighting and selection significantly improves state-of-the-art recommendation approaches.
+Research limitations/implications: The proposed approach recommends products by analysing user sentiment on product aspects.
 Therefore, the proposed approach can be used to develop recommender systems that can explain to users why a product is recommended.
 This is achieved by presenting an analysis of sentiment distribution over individual aspects that describe a given product.
-Originality/value - This paper describes a novel approach to integrate consumer purchase behaviour analysis and aspect-level sentiment analysis to enhance recommendation.
-In particular, we introduce the idea of aspect weighting and selection to help users identify better products.
-Furthermore, we demonstrate the practical benefits of this approach on a variety of product categories and compare our approach with the current state-of-the-art approaches.
+Originality/value: This paper describes a novel approach to integrate consumer purchase behaviour analysis and aspect-level sentiment analysis to enhance recommendation.
+In particular, the authors introduce the idea of aspect weighting and selection to help users identify better products.
+Furthermore, the authors demonstrate the practical benefits of this approach on a variety of product categories and compare the approach with the current state-of-the-art approaches.

 CHEN, Y.Y., WIRATUNGA, N. and LOTHIAN, R. 2020.
 Integrating selection-based aspect sentiment and preference knowledge for social recommender systems.
 Online information review [online], 44(2), pages 399-416.
 Available from: https://doi.org/10.1108/OIR-02-2017-0066